 Based on Function

-The most commonly used classification is based on function.
-The major types of pharmaceutical aids are:
+This is the most commonly used classification and the easiest to remember for exams.
+The major functional types of pharmaceutical aids are:

 - Preservatives